top of page

 Family fun in the Seychelles

 Autumn is one of the best times of the year to visit the Seychelles.
 Think idyllic beaches, plenty of sunshine and gently swaying palms.
-Carolynne Dear sets sail to explore the hidden islands in this stunning corner of the Indian Ocean.
+Carolynne Dear sets sail to explore the hidden islands of this stunning corner of the Indian Ocean

-Autumn is a great time of year to visit the stunning Seychelles (image courtesy Shutterstock).
+Autumn is a great time of year to visit the stunning Seychelles (images courtesy Seychelles Tourism)

 The islands of the Seychelles are perfect for a family break.
 Friendly locals, soft sand, crystal clear seas, a unique biodiversity, plenty of resorts with kids clubs and heaps of fresh air activities make for a fantastic holiday destination.